deJilz/p-id-instrument-recognition/README.md

 ## Acknowledgements
 The starting point of this repo was essentially forked from the masters thesis of Yun Hua.
+It included proof of concept for circular image recognition, conversion of a pdf to images, and a method to crop images.
 You can read it [here](https://aaltodoc.aalto.fi/bitstream/handle/123456789/112881/master_Hua_Yun_2022.pdf?sequence=1&isAllowed=y).
+The code is in the appendix.

 ## Requirements